sivachandra/elf-by-example/examples/global_var_ptr/README.md

 # `.rel.dyn` relocations in static-pie

-Normally, in statically linked executables, one does not expect to any dynamic relocations (the relocations which are listed in the `.rel.dyn` section.)
+Normally, in statically linked executables, one does not expect to see any dynamic relocations (the relocations which are listed in the `.rel.dyn` section.)
 However, since static-pie is infact a PIE, a bunch of relocations will have to be applied by the CRT at startup.
 For `x86_64`, such relocations are of type `R_X86_64_RELATIVE`.
-For static-pie, they are typically required if there is a global variable holding the address of another global var.
-Since the address of global variables at runtime will depend on the load address of the executable, the relocations of type `R_X86_64_RELATIVE` instruct the CRT to adjust their addresses based on the executable's load address.
+They are typically required if there is a global variable holding the address of another global variable.
+Since the address of global variables at runtime will depend on the load address of the executable, the relocations of type `R_X86_64_RELATIVE` instructs the CRT to adjust their pointers based on the executable's load address.

 The example in this directory helps us see the need for the above relocations.
 In `main.c`, we have two global variables, `global_int` and `global_int_ptr`.
 The variable `global_int_ptr` holds the address of `global_int`.
-If we look at the readelf dump of `out/examples/global_var_ptr/global_var_ptr.clang.musl.ld.lld`, we have this:
+If we look at the readelf dump of `out/examples/global_var_ptr/global_var_ptr.clang.musl.ld.lld`, we see this:

 ```
 Relocation section '.rela.dyn' at offset 0x248 contains 6 entries: